Curt-Von-Gunten/Automated-web-condition-check-and-email/README.md

-# Checks if a Magic: The Gathering card I want is currently below a certain price, and emails me if it is.
+Checks if an item I want is currently below a certain price, and emails me if it is.
 This can be generalized to other web checks.
-You just have to modify the Beautiful Soup code to grap the part of the page that is of interest.
+Just modify the Beautiful Soup code to grab the part of the page that is of interest.